 Eat only a limited amount of the following “liquid foods": soups, frozen juice bars, gravy, ices, sauces, milk shakes, pudding, sherbet, custard, ice cream, ice cubes, or any other food that becomes liquid when it stays at room temperature.

 Avoid salty foods.
-Remember, some foods may not taste salty but may still contain a high amount of salt (also called sodium).
+Remember, some foods may not taste salty but may still contain a high amount of salt (sodium).
 Read food labels to find the amount of sodium.
 A food is low sodium if it contains 140 mg or less of sodium per serving.

 If you have diabetes, control your blood sugar level to help control your thirst.